What moves us

 List of endangered species (CR/EN)

-Monitoring takes place twice a year, once in the dry season and once in the rainy season, to ensure greater coverage and knowledge of seasonality, as well as using trap cameras and remote sound recorders.
+Monitoring takes place twice a year, once in the dry season and once in the rainy season, to ensure greater coverage and knowledge of seasonality, as well as using trap cameras.
 And for each group of animals, there are different methodologies.